 Readers should remember they are proclaiming the Word of God and as such should always carry out their ministry responsibly, with dignity and respect.

 Our readers at Mass are drawn from volunteers across the parish who want to partake in this ministry.
 Coaching and guidance can be provided if required to help younger or more nervous individuals unaccustomed to speaking in public.
 The readers, and the scheduling of their duties, are managed by Martin Pakes.
-If you would like to be considered to join this lay ministry at St Mary Magdalens, please contact Martin using the contact form or speak to Fr Mathew.
+If you would like to be considered to join this lay ministry at St Mary Magdalens, please contact Martin using the contact form or speak to Fr Paul.

 We have a few ladies - no gentlemen but no reason why not! - who look after the purchasing and arranging of flowers in the church to ensure the sanctuary always appears at its best.
 We are always looking for additional volunteers who can help with this task - if you have a skill in flower arranging, or just an interest and would be keen to practice and learn, then please get in touch with Linis Dolby who looks after the flower team to discuss how you can get involved.
-Use the contact form to send a message to Linis or speak to Fr Mathew.
+Use the contact form to send a message to Linis or speak to Fr Paul.

 The rota for the flower arrangers is pinned on the notice board in the narthex or can be downloaded here.

-The offertory procession is the ceremonial presentation of the gifts of bread and wine by volunteers from the congregation to symbolize the desire of the people that the priest offer the sacrifice of the Mass on their behalf - it is not only the priest who is offering the Mass but everyone present.
+The offertory procession is the ceremonial presentation of the gifts of bread and wine by volunteers from the congregation to symbolise the desire of the people that the priest offer the sacrifice of the Mass on their behalf - it is not only the priest who is offering the Mass but everyone present.

-The procession with gifts symbolizes that we are all participants in the offering of the Mass as the perfect sacrifice to the Almighty Father.
+The procession with gifts symbolises that we are all participants in the offering of the Mass as the perfect sacrifice to the Almighty Father.
 In return for our offering, Jesus becomes really present under the signs of bread and wine, just as He promised.

 At St Mary Magdalens, we have a rota of volunteers who wish to be involved in this important part of the Mass.
 If you would like to volunteer to join this team, please speak to Martin Pakes or use the contact form to send a message to the Offertory Procession email address.

 In the recent past, we have suffered from a shortage of altar servers at St Mary Magdalens as some of our older servers moved away to attend higher education at universities and sadly younger replacements have not been forthcoming.
-An attempt is being made to turn this around and Fr Mathew is actively engaging with our young people, male and female, to encourage them to participate in the church's liturgies in this important way, and so contribute to the whole community's participation in a more fruitful worship of God.
+An attempt is being made to turn this around and Fr Paul is actively engaging with our young people, male and female, to encourage them to participate in the church's liturgies in this important way, and so contribute to the whole community's participation in a more fruitful worship of God.

-If you, or your children, would like to become altar servers at St Mary Magdalens, please speak to Fr Mathew or use the contact form.
+If you, or your children, would like to become altar servers at St Mary Magdalens, please speak to Fr Paul or use the contact form.
 Ongoing training will be provided over time to allow our altar servers to take increasingly more responsible roles in our services and provide them with a greater understanding of what they are doing so that they may serve with increasing reverence and prayerfulness and thereby be led to a deepening response to their vocation in life.

 We attempt to carry out all necessary maintenance and upkeep of the parish property and grounds using volunteer labour and skills available from within the parish.
 We have a stalwart core group of people who have proved very effective at getting things done but, as always, these are few in number.
 We are always wanting more people to get involved.
 We are always looking out for new skills or trades available within the parish who are willing and able to give of their time and talents to help with the upkeep of the church, the presbytery, the hall and the grounds.
 Are you a plumber? a carpenter? an electrician? a builder? do you have gardening skills? or are you unskilled but happy to give of your time to help?
 We would love to hear from you.